Hsu Eaint San

 Hsu Eaint San (ဆုအိမ့်စံ; born Hsu Myat Thin on 22 March 1994) is a Burmese actress and commercial model.
 She is best known for her leading roles in several Burmese films.
 Throughout her career, she has acted in over 40 films.

 Early life and education

 Hsu was born on 22 March 1994 in Hpakant, Kachin State, Myanmar to parents Tun Aung Kyi, a jade trader and his wife Yin Yin Thaung, who was of Kachin-Rakhine descent.
 She is the third daughter of five siblings.
 Hsu moved to Yangon from Hpakant with her family in 2007.
 She attended high school at Basic Education High School No. 1 Dagon.
-She was currently studies in botany at the distance education of Dagon University.
+She studied botany at the distance education of Dagon University.

 Career

 2015–2016: Acting debut and recognition

 Hsu officially entered the film industry in 2015 with the film Sate Naung Kyoe (Mind Bond) playing the leading role with Lu Min.
 She then starred in film Ywar Ko Pyan Kae Arr Luu (Come back to the village, Arr Luu) where she played the main role with Nyi Htut Khaung and Thun Sett in 2016.
 The film was a domestic hit, and led to increased recognition for Hsu Eaint San.